-- Participate in collaborative initiatives focused on nature.
-This includes our continued support of the IPDD, the Farm Animal Investment Risk & Return (FAIRR) and the workstream of the Emerging Markets Investors Alliance (EMIA), which is focused on deforestation by food producers. - Our proxy voting activities are governed by our Proxy Voting Guidelines, which include voting guidelines on nature-related factors such as an issuer's impact on the environment (e.g., toxic emissions, water risks, environmental liabilities).
-We vote our shares independently and review these on a case-by-case basis and in line with our guidelines.
-The guidelines were updated in March 2024 to provide greater clarify on how we vote on issues related to nature-related risks. - Conduct individual engagements with issuers on nature-related topics, as appropriate.
-For example, the RBC emerging markets equity team has conducted a biodiversity-related review of issuers in which they are invested, and conducted engagements on this topic with issuers.
+- Participate in Responsible Investment (RI) initiatives focused on nature.
+This includes our continued support of the IPDD and the Farm Animal Investment Risk & Return (FAIRR). - Our proxy voting activities are governed by our Proxy Voting Guidelines, which include voting guidelines on nature-related factors such as an issuer's impact on the environment (e.g., toxic emissions, water risks, environmental liabilities).
+We vote our shares independently and review these on a case-by-case basis and in line with our guidelines. - Conduct individual engagements with issuers on nature-related topics, as appropriate.

+For example, the RBC Emerging Markets Equity team has conducted a biodiversity-related review of issuers in which they are invested, and conducted engagements on this topic with issuers.